For questions or more information, email us at NRH@bncpools.com or find the location nearest you.

 Pool Sizes

 Pools come in both round and oval shapes, in a variety of sizes in each shape.
 Round pools will give you much more swim area for the dollar.
 Oval pools require extra bracing, which makes them a little more expensive and a little harder to install.
 Keep in mind that most cities have regulations on how close to your property line and to your house you can build a pool.
 They will also direct you on how close to a power line you can build.
-Generally, you want to be five feet from a property line, five feet from on underground power line and ten feet from an overhead power line.
+Generally, you want to be five feet from a property line or permanent structure, five feet from an underground power line and ten feet from an overhead power line.
 Since pool prices don’t increase very much per size, be sure to go as big as you are comfortable with.
+As your friends and neighbors start coming over to enjoy your pool, we hear all the time that people wish they had gotten a bigger pool!
+We very rarely hear people say that they wished that they had gotten a smaller one.